 How do we implement social distancing in a private practice rehab setting?

-Some practices are already being asked to implement social distancing in their clinics; but even if you haven’t been officially asked yet, it is the best large-scale preventive measure we have at our disposal.
+Social distancing is the best large-scale preventive measure we have at our disposal.
 That essentially means minimizing the staff and patient density in your facility by:

 - reducing the number of concurrent appointments;